 The head fully wrapped in paper.

 We wrapped it up in burlap after we finished securing the paper.
-We did several layers so it wouldn’t come off and towards the end split the burlap into multiple strips
+We did several layers so it wouldn’t come off and split the burlap into multiple strips towards the end.

 Now assemble the skeleton and wrap the body in the same fashion as the head.
 Wrapping the hands and feet proved to be very hard, and we ended up not making wooden fingers, we just wrapped the arm and secured the ends.